miroR/uncenz/README.md

 on Gentoo Forums.

-Or try and study my collection of (not all censorship related, but most) screencasts and traces at: http://www.CroatiaFidelis.hr/foss/cap/
+Or try and study my collection of (not all censorship related, esp. not the later entries, but some were) screencasts and traces at: http://www.CroatiaFidelis.hr/foss/cap/

 For SSL capturing see: